 Foreign exchange risk arises on all recognised monetary assets and liabilities, and any highly probable forecasted transactions, which are denominated in a currency other than the functional currency of the Company.
-The Company has foreign currency trade payables and receivables.
-Foreign exchange exposure arises from trade receivables and trade payables denominated in foreign currencies.
+The Company has foreign currency trade payables, receivables and borrowings.
+However, foreign exchange exposure mainly arises from trade receivables and trade payables denominated in foreign currencies.

 The foreign exchange risk management policy of the Company requires it to manage the foreign exchange risk by transacting as far as possible in the functional currency.
-Moreover, the Company monitors the movements in currencies in which the vendors are payable and manage any related foreign exchange risk, which inter-alia include entering into foreign exchange derivative contracts as considered appropriate and whenever necessary.
+Moreover, the Company monitors the movements in currencies in which the capex vendors are payable and manage any related foreign exchange risk, which inter-alia include entering into foreign exchange derivative contracts - as considered appropriate and whenever necessary.